 The Hanford Reach Fall Chinook Protection Program establishes operational criteria to minimize daily fluctuations in PRD discharge during fall Chinook salmon Emergence and Rearing periods.
-During the 89 days of the 2014 Emergence and Rearing periods, Grant PUD met all of the flow fluctuation constraints established with the HRFCPPA (Figure 16).
-Operational constraints were met during all weekdays and weekends (Appendix H).
+During the 97 days of the 2015 Emergence and Rearing periods, Grant PUD met all but one of the flow fluctuation constraints established with the HRFCPPA (Figure 16).
+On May 15, 2015 the daily delta from Priest Rapids Dam was 45.6 kcfs (daily maximum = 180.7 kcfs, daily minimum = 135.1 kcfs) which exceeded the daily delta constraint of 40 kcfs (previous day's inflow = 125.7) by 5.6 kcfs.
 This continues the trend of significant performance improvements over the years prior to 2007 (Appendix H).

-Discharge in the Columbia River was relatively high during the 2014 Emergence and Rearing periods (Figure 17).
-Thus, daily delta constraints were never less than 40 kcfs throughout the season (Figure 18, Figure 19, and Figure 20).
+Discharge in the Columbia River was high at the start of the 2015 Emergence and Rearing periods; however, by April, flow had dropped below historical norms (Figure 17).
+Daily delta constraints were between 30 and 60 kcfs throughout the season (Figure 18, Figure 19, and Figure 20).